arangodb/docs/3.7/graphs-satellite-graphs.md

 {% endhint %}

-SatelliteGraphs are the natural extension of the concept of [Satellite collections](satellites.html) to graphs.
+SatelliteGraphs are the natural extension of the concept of [SatelliteCollections](satellites.html) to graphs.
 All of the usual benefits and caveats apply.

 When doing queries involving graph traversals, shortest path, or k-shortest